Prince Harry & Meghan Markle Were Separated At Weekend Wedding On Duchess’s Birthday

 Meghan Markle’s first birthday as the Duchess of Sussex fell on the same day as the wedding of one of Prince Harry’s lifelong friends in Surrey, so part of her 37th birthday was spent celebrating the marriage of Charlie van Straubenzee to Daisy Jenks.
 On a day that you would think her new husband would be at her side at all times, however, it seems that Markle was not with Prince Harry for much of the morning.
 Although the couple was spotted together holding hands after the wedding ceremony, they were separated before it, prompting some to wonder why.
 Not to worry.
 There is no trouble in paradise.
-There’s a completely logical explanation, a rather heart-warming reason actually.
+There’s a completely logical explanation; a rather heart-warming reason actually.

-As reported by Hello! photographs show Prince Harry and Meghan Markle arriving separately at the Frensham village church where the ceremony was held.
+As reported by Hello!, photographs show Prince Harry and Meghan Markle arriving separately at the Frensham village church where the ceremony was held.
 It turns out that they did not arrive together because Harry played a special role on his friend’s wedding day.
 Charlie van Straubenzee had bestowed upon him the honor of serving as his best man on one of the most important days of his life, so Harry was involved in some pre-wedding activities with the groom and his ushers.

 Why Meghan Markle will have to return most of her birthday presents this year https://t.co/XhyGVB1IdT pic.twitter.com/RZcH73TG2J